kelvinwaycrafts/website/_products/macassar-ebony-and-chrysocolla-wooden-ring.md

 ---
-name: Macassar Ebony and Chrysocolla Wooden Ring.
+name: Macassar Ebony and Chrysocolla Wooden Ring
 price: '90.00'
 description: >-
   A beautiful and unique wooden ring made from carefully selected materials In